citizenweb3/blog/Neutron.md

 **Interchain Security**

-Interchain Security lets validators from a Provider-Chain produce blocks for a Consumer-Chain.
-Node operators are rewarded with additional native tokens, that will be distributed from consumer chains fees.
+Interchain Security provides the level of security for Neutron as the Cosmos Hub by enabling validators to produce blocks from a Provider-Chain to a Consumer Chain.
+In addition, all node operators are rewarded with native tokens distributed from consumer fees.

-In a nutshell, Interchain Security provides Neutron with the same degree of security as the Cosmos Hub.

 **Interchain Accounts**